Holy Trinity Church, Winchester

-Holy Trinity Church, Winchester is a Church of England parish church in Winchester, England.
+Holy Trinity Church, Winchester is a Church of England parish church in Winchester, in Hampshire, England.

 History

 Holy Trinity is a Commissioners' church, one of many built with money voted by Parliament as a result of the Church Building Acts of 1818 and 1824.
 The Second Parliamentary Grant, provided by the Church Building Act 1824, gave £300 towards the building of Holy Trinity Church.
+It was designed by Henry Woodyer in a neo-Gothic style.

+Work began in February 1852, and the building was opened and consecrated in July 1854.
+It was built on a plot named Whitebread Mead.

 On 14 January 1974, the church was designated a grade II* listed building.

 Present day

 Holy Trinity Church stands in the Catholic tradition of the Church of England.
 The parish has passed resolutions to reject the ordination of women, and is a member of Forward in Faith and The Society.
-The parish receives alternative episcopal oversight from the Bishop of Richborough (currently Norman Banks).
+The parish receives alternative episcopal oversight from the Bishop of Richborough (currently Luke Irvine-Capel).

+Since the summer of 2023, Rev. Jamie Franklin has served as the Parish Priest.
+He is also an author, as well as the host of the podcast Irreverend: Faith and Current Affairs.

+Sunday Mass takes place each Sunday at 10:30am.